-Extended to March 31, 2020.
-The art exhibition, The Blackfoot Story: Indigenous artists telling their story in vivid portrayals that speak directly to the heart in a 500-year timeline.
-Located in the Blackfoot Gallery.
-We invite you to book a tour at (403) 894-7962 or drop by any Friday morning at 10 am for a guided tour.
+In the art exhibition, The Blackfoot Story, Indigenous artists tell their stories in vivid portrayals that speak directly to the heart in a 500-year timeline.
+Located in the Blackfoot Gallery, we invite you to book a tour at (403) 894-7962 when Alberta Covid-19 restrictions allow indoor activities.

 Thank you to Blackfoot Lodge supporters:

 Lorne Pavan and LaFarge Canada for the creation and maintenance of the beautiful GreeneSpace;